Current Affairs-Topics

 Export Growth and Global Collaborations

 India’s focus on becoming an export powerhouse is visible in the rising growth of OEMs in Indian auto exports.
 Companies are increasingly aligning with global standards to penetrate international markets.
-Many OEMs in the Indian automotive sector are also entering collaborations between Indian OEMs and global brands, like:
+Many OEMs in the Indian automotive sector are also entering into collaborations between Indian OEMs and global brands, like:

 • Suzuki and Toyota partnership